garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 ## Limitations
 Many!
 Including lack of per-task memory, multicore support, mutexes, queues, a file system, networking, a shell, and so on...

+## A Comma A Day Keeps The Pedants Away
+Since the Internet seems to be full of people with way too much time on their hands, I would just like to kindly shoo away any C/C++ pedants out there.
+Yes, I am sure there are a million different ways to achieve many of the same results.
+Yes, I am sure there are some fine points of language semantics that could be argued about.
+Yes, I am sure you have a more efficient way of writing some of the functions.

+To be honest, I am not interested.

+Having said that, like-minded people who wish to contribute and extend Piccolo OS are welcome.
+See __Contributing__

 ## Build Instructions
 Make sure you have the Pico C/C++ SDK installed and working on your machine.
 [Getting started with Raspberry Pi Pico is the best place to start.](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf)